hopsoft/rails_standards/README.md

 ```

 Sometimes local gems have dependencies on other local gems.
-Simply aAdd the dependency to the gemspec like this.
+Simply add the dependency to the gemspec like this.

 ```ruby
 # /path/to/project/vendor/gems/GEM_NAME/GEM_NAME.gemspec